TechnoTanuki/Python_BMP/README.md

 # Instructions

+Run Features_Speedtest.py

-Run Features_Speedtest.py it should generate a bitmap and open MS Paint under windows to show output...
+>It should generate a bitmap and open MS Paint under windows to show output...
+>Close the MS Paint window to execute another script

 under unix change editor at line 169 (see below)